nowling-lab/asaph/tutorials/pca.md

 line_32	2.4899268824159315	-2.177898665769419	-0.15243794901799274	-0.13712827848692657
 line_38	-0.5689557880617656	-0.34942765856267216	-0.2130572294672218	-0.5187670246143677
 ```

+In this example, the resulting `pca_coordinates.tsv` file will be located in the working directory that you specified.

 ## What Next?
 Now that the data has been prepared, imported, and PCA was performed, you can move on to [detecting and localizing inversions](localizing-inversions.md).